-On the sixth day, the Germans sent the defenders an ultimatum; surrender, or they “would come over in staggering force - and they could take what was coming to them”.
+On the seventh day, the Germans sent the defenders an ultimatum; surrender, or they “would come over in staggering force - and they could take what was coming to them”.
 Captain Welsh and his men rejected the ultimatum; they would stand and fight to the last.
 The Germans kept their promise, and on the eighth day Frankfurt Trench was overrun.
 Of the 130 men that originally took the position, only fifteen were left standing.
 The German Brigadier who interrogated them is reported to have said:

 “Is this what has held up the brigade for more than a week?”

 ‘To the Bitter End: the audiohistory’ was researched and written over the summer of 2020.
 We undertook this project with as much care and attention to detail as we could muster but, as we stated in the audiohistory itself, telling this story as accurately as possible had its challenges.
 There is a dispiriting shortage of primary and secondary sources relating to the Defence of Frankfurt Trench, and the absence of a reliable list of the men involved or details of how many survived was keenly felt.